-For the year ended June 30, 2015, the Authority recognized pension expense of \$807,510.
-At June 30, 2015, the Authority reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2016, the Authority recognized pension expense of \$737,369.
+Since there was a change in proportionate share between measurement dates, a portion of pension expense was related to deferred amounts from changes in proportion and from differences between employer contributions and the proportionate share of employer contributions.
+At June 30, 2016, the Authority reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Deferred Outflows of Resources Deferred Inflows of Resources Net difference between projected and actual earnings on pension plan investments \$ - \$ 2,318,731 Employer contributions subsequent to the measurement date 1,448,919 Total \$ 1,448,919 \$ 2,318,731
+Deferred Outflows of Resources Deferred Inflows of Resources Differences between expected and actual experience \$ - \$ 109,241 Changes in proportion and differences between employer contributions and proportionate share of contributions 17,855 - Net difference between projected and actual earnings on pension plan investments - 1,002,160 Employer contributions subsequent to the measurement date 1,512,778 Total \$ 1,530,633 \$ 1,111,401